jwrunge/switchmenu/README.md

 ## Versions
 * jwrunge/switchmenu_jquery.js - The original version, built on top of [JQuery](https://www.jquery.com) and using JQuery's .animate() function.
 It is dependent on the inclusion of JQuery before that of SwitchMenu.
 Velocity.js is not required.
 * jwrunge/switchmenu_velocity.js - A modified version built with [Velocity.js](http://www.velocityjs.org), which may have performance beneifits if you are already using the Velocity.js engine.
+This version allows for alteration of the switching in and out animations, including custom switch in and out animations defined with the Velocity UI pack's RegisterEffect() function.
+The UI Pack *is* required for this version to work.

 ## Basic Usage
 Usage of the plugin is the same for all versions.
 For the following examples, the Velocity version is used.